eimanns/opm-main-cameraeditor/README.md

 ## License

-Free to use and modify for your open.mp server.
+Free to use and modify for your open.mp server & and big thank to Drbein.

 ## Support